-As of June 30, 2021, we had \$936 million of total available liquidity in cash and cash equivalents.
-In addition, as of June 30, 2021, we had a \$161 million income tax receivable, primarily resulting from our net operating losses generated in 2020, which is classified as a current asset.
-These facilities are not adequate to finance our operations, and thus we will continue to be dependent on our operating cash flows (if any) and cash balances to fund our operations, provide capital reserves and to make scheduled payments on our aircraft-related fixed obligations, including substantial PDPs related to the aircraft we have on order.
-In addition, we have sought, and may continue to seek, financing from other available sources to fund our operations in order to mitigate the impact of the COVID-19 pandemic on our financial position and operations, including through the payroll support programs or loan program with the Treasury.
+As of September 30, 2021, we had \$802 million of total available liquidity in cash and cash equivalents.
+In addition, as of September 30, 2021, we had a \$161 million income tax receivable, primarily resulting from our net operating losses generated in 2020, which is classified as a current asset.
+We will continue to be dependent on our operating cash flows (if any) and cash balances to fund our operations, provide capital reserves and to make scheduled payments on our aircraft-related fixed obligations, including substantial PDPs related to the aircraft we have on order.
+In addition, we have sought, and may continue to seek, financing from other available sources to fund our operations in order to mitigate the impact of the COVID-19 pandemic on our financial position and operations.